bradwood/rust-build-docker/README.md

 ...
 ```

+## TODO

+ - Reduce image size (I've looked at alpine but a number of the build tools
+   won't compile against musl c lib)

 ## Credits

  - [ko1nksm/kcov-alpine-docker](https://github.com/ko1nksm/kcov-alpine-docker)
-   where I nicked most of the `kcov` stuff.
+   for inspiration / code for the `kcov` stuff.